Nearos/bf-lang/design.md

 - When a function is called, the active cell is the first unused cell, so the function can act as if it is a program in itself
 - Except that arguments are passed to the left of the active cell when the function is called
-- When a function returs, the arguments should be removed, and in their place is the return value, which is also the active cell
+- When a function returns, the arguments should be removed, and in their place is the return value, which is also the active cell

 ## Example Code